tangentsoft/libtabula/README-Mac-OS-X.txt

     If you try the Xcode method and find that it doesn't work, the easiest way around that roadblock is to build from the command line instead.
-If you're the adventurous sort and want to contribute to the development of Libtabula++, see the file HACKERS.txt for more info on fixing the source file used as input in the project file generation process.
+If you're the adventurous sort and want to contribute to the development of Libtabula, see the file HACKERS.txt for more info on fixing the source file used as input in the project file generation process.
 We don't want fixed project files, we want a process that lets us consistently generate correct project files.